- Population: 2.83 million (2021, INSTAT, Albania)

 Albania is a country rich in water resources, with a 380 km coastline, of which 284 km stretches along the Adriatic Sea in the north and the remaining 96 km faces the Ionian Sea.
-Albania has six islands in the Mediterranean.
+Albania has six small, uninhabited islands in the Mediterranean.
 There are eight large coastal lagoons that support commercial fisheries, ranging from Butrint on the Greek border in the south to Velipoja on the border with Montenegro to the north.
 The total lagoon area is about 10 600 hectares.
 They represent the most important part of the country’s coastal ecosystems.
 The fisheries sector in Albania is relatively small, but it is important from a socio-economic point of view as it is a significant source of jobs in coastal and remote areas.

 The marine and coastal fisheries are the most important sub-sectors of the national capture fisheries.
 Marine resources in Albanian waters are shared Adriatic stocks.
-Marine fisheries are divided into professional industrial fisheries and professional artisanal fisheries.
-Differentiation between industrial and artisanal fisheries is based on the type of fishing gear used by license holders.
-All forms of trawling and purse seining, regardless of the technical characteristics of the nets that are used, are regarded as commercial fishing activities.
-Commercial fishery also entails all fishing activities for economic purposes.
-This type of fishing activity represents the most significant activity from the economic aspect.
+Marine fisheries are divided into commercial industrial fisheries and commercial artisanal fisheries.
+The difference between industrial and artisanal fisheries is based on the type of fishing gear used by license holders.
+All forms of trawling and purse seining, regardless of the technical characteristics of the nets that are used, are regarded as industrial fishing activities.

-Fishing takes place mainly in five lakes, four of which are large cross border lakes, Shkodra, Ohrid, and the major and minor Prespa lakes.
+Fishing takes place mainly in five lakes, four of which are large cross border lakes: Shkodra, Ohrid, and the major and minor Prespa lakes.
 The Shkodra Lake is the largest of the four and the fishery there is managed by the local fishery management organisation (FMO).
-There are 210 members (subjects) in the FMO, each of which comprises two people and one boat.
+There are 420 members (subjects) in the FMO, each of which comprises two people and one boat.
 Members are allotted a certain part of the lake in which they can fish, but they can apply to the FMO to change the area if they wish to move to another part.
-One of the most valuable species caught in the Shkodra Lake are carp, roach, and bleak together with smaller amounts of mullet and eel.
+Among the most valuable species caught in the Shkodra Lake are carp, roach, and bleak together with smaller amounts of mullet and eel.
 Ohrid lake is famous for its native fish fauna including koran (Ohrid trout – Salmo letnica) and the belvica (Salmo orhidanus).

 Processing and trade

-Albanian consumers have traditionally preferred meat and poultry products, whereas fish is consumed to a limited extent mostly in the coastal regions of the country.
-It is estimated that about 30 % of the population in Albania prefers aquaculture products.
-In general, the prices for inland fish species (carps) are lower than the price for marine fish species.
-Farmed trout is sold only on the domestic market, while marine fish are mostly exported to the EU market and Balkan countries.
+Albanian consumers have traditionally preferred meat and poultry products over seafood.
+Fish consumption is mainly limited to the coastal regions of the country.
+It is estimated that about 70% of the population in Albania prefers wild fish and seafood products over farmed fish.
+Farmed trout is sold mainly on the domestic market, while marine fish are mostly exported to the EU market and neighbouring Balkan countries.

 Useful Links for Albania